oasisprotocol/demo-opl/examples/router-pingpong/README.md

 ## Running the Example

-The see the full example in action, run
+To see the full example in action, run

 ```sh
 pnpm hardhat full-pingpong